Paschal Beverly Randolph: Personal life

-A peripatetic man, he lived in many places, including New York State, New Orleans, San Francisco, and Toledo, Ohio.
+Randolph lived in many places, including New York State, New Orleans, San Francisco, and Toledo, Ohio.
 He married his first wife, Mary Jane, in 1850; she was African (or possibly mixed-race).
 Together, they had three children, only one of whom (Cora, born 1854) survived to adulthood.
 They owned a farm in Stockbridge, New York during the 1850s, but sold it in April 1860 for one dollar.
-They later lived in Utica, New York, where Mary Jane worked as "a healer and dispenser of Native american remedies," in addition to helping Paschal publish and sell several books.
+They later lived in Utica, New York, where Mary Jane worked as "a healer and dispenser of Native american remedies", in addition to helping Paschal publish and sell several books.
 They divorced in January 1864.

 Later in life he married his second wife, Kate Corson, an Irish-American woman, with whom he had one child, Osiris Budh (or Buddha) Randolph (1874–1929).
 Corson acted as a medium and a seer in collaboration with Randolph, and published several of his books, but their relationship appears to have been conflicted for its duration.
 He is reported to have discovered that she was having an affair shortly before his apparent death by suicide in 1875.
 After his death, Corson continued publishing his works under the Randolph Publishing Company imprint until the early 1900s.

 Death

 Randolph died in Toledo, Ohio, at the age of 49, under disputed circumstances.
 According to biographer Carl Edwin Lindgren, many questioned the newspaper article "By His Own Hand" that appeared in The Toledo Daily Blade.
 According to this article, Randolph had died from a self-inflicted wound to the head.
 However, many of his writings express his aversion to suicide.
 R. Swinburne Clymer, a later Supreme Master of the Fraternitas, stated that years after Randolph's demise, in a death-bed confession, a former friend of Randolph had conceded that in a state of jealousy and temporary insanity, he had killed Randolph.
 Lucus County Probate Court records list the death as accidental.
 Randolph was succeeded as Supreme Grand Master of the Fraternitas, and in other titles, by his chosen successor Freeman B. Dowd.
 (Note: Dowd introduced some of Randolph's ideas into the New Thought Movement.
 He was a member of the Hermetic Brotherhood of Luxor.)

+After his death Frances H. McDougall and Luna Hutchinson, two spiritualist mediums, published a book purportedly written by Randolph through channelling titled Beyond the Veil.

 Influence and legacy

 Randolph influenced both the Theosophical Society and—to a greater degree—the Hermetic Brotherhood of Luxor.

 In 1994, the historian Joscelyn Godwin noted that Randolph had been largely neglected by historians of esotericism.
-In 1996, a biography was published, Paschal Beverly Randolph: A Nineteenth-Century Black American Spiritualist, Rosicrucian, and Sex Magician by John Patrick Deveney and Franklin Rosemont.
+In 1997, a biography was published, Paschal Beverly Randolph: A Nineteenth-Century Black American Spiritualist, Rosicrucian, and Sex Magician by John Patrick Deveney, with a forward by Franklin Rosemont.